devxent/calc.dev/README.md

 # dev.calculator
 jus a lil sideproject for me

-# Custom Calculator with Animated Grain Overlay and Custom Cursor

-This project is a simple web-based calculator with additional UI enhancements, including an animated grain overlay background and a custom cursor.
+This project is a simple web-based calculator with additional UI enhancements.

 ## Features